-If you decide to sell without one you’ll need to do the marketing, viewings and price negotiations yourself.
+If you choose to sell without one you’ll need to do the marketing, viewings and price negotiations yourself.

-The first thing you should do is get an Energy Performance Certificate (EPC) completed.
-It’s illegal to market your home for sale without one.
+get an Energy Performance Certificate (EPC).
+It’s illegal to put your home up for sale without one

 Questions to ask estate agents if you’re buying

 Have the residents of the property had any issues with the neighbours?